 It’s the Tweens turn!
-For this guide, I had in mind the big kids — in the 8-12 years old age range, and I came up with a ton of great ideas for you (my 12-year-old, Betty, was a big help!).
+For this guide, I had in mind the big kids — in the 8-12 years old age range, and me and my kids came up with a ton of great ideas for you.
 Once again, we started with last year’s list, edited it down to the best ones, then added a whole bunch more.

 There are 40 gifts on the list, and sixteen of them are $15 or less.
 Many things on the list would make good stocking stuffers too.
 Oh.
 And if you haven’t found a good teen gift yet, there are a few on this list that would be perfect.

 Illustrated Version of Harry Potter: Goblet of Fire. $28.
 Each year a new illustrated version of one of the books in the series comes out.
 This year is book four.
 You can also get the first 3 books in illustrated versions as a set.

 Harmonica. $7.
 Another great stocking stuffer.
 There are high quality, expensive harmonicas out there.
 This one is more of a beginner version.
 They can treat it as a novelty or toy, or if they like it as an instrument, and start figuring out songs (youtube has tutorials), you can upgrade them later.

 Telescope. $37.
 Because the night sky is full of inspiration.
 And looking at it together is incredibly bonding.

 Induction Drawing Pig. $11.
 You draw a line and the pig will follow it like it’s on a track.

 Digital Camera for Kids. $30.
 Cute, small and lightweight — the perfect size for little hands, and it comes in five colors.